"No one cares about us because we were born in Afghanistan."

 ‘Afghanistan's education registration rates, women (reference data in September 2020)’.

-The Taliban's 1996-2001 graph was cut off in UNESCO's "Afghanistan Education Institution Registration Rate, Women" graph.
-This means that women's education was halted entirely during this time period.
+In UNESCO's "Afghanistan Education Institution Registration Rate, Women" graph, there is a break beginning in 1996.
+This means that education for females was halted entirely for a time.

-Since 2001, when the Taliban stepped down and the Afghan government was established, the graph has risen dramatically, restoring women's educational opportunities.
-In 2018, approximately 83 percent of Afghan women were enrolled in educational institutions.
+Since 2001, when the Taliban stepped down and a different Afghan government was established, the graph has risen dramatically, restoring female educational opportunities.
+In 2018, approximately 83 percent of school-age Afghan females were enrolled in educational institutions.

 However, due to the Taliban's reign, the graph is expected to plummet once more.